OneOfTheInfiniteMonkeys/MTMP/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/OneOfTheInfiniteMonkeys/MTMP?style=flat-square)

 ## Introduction
 The CircuitPython implementation on the MagTag is intended to allow Zoom&trade; and Teams&trade; user Audio & Video mode toggling in conference usage scenarios.
 Additionally, via a "Shift" mode the "Consumer Control" function is intended to permit adjustment of the system volume.
-The "Shift" mode employs a time delay feature which automatically returns functionality to the normal mode following a short peroid of no key press activity.
+The "Shift" mode employs a time delay feature which automatically returns functionality to the normal mode following a short period of no button press activity.

 Whilst the MagTag inbuilt buttons lack the feel of dedicated key switches, such as the Cherry MX&trade; for example.
 There are no additional modules or wiring etc. required.
 Functional clarity benefits from the Magtag's clear e-ink graphic display and LED's which give improved indication of intended button function and macro pad mode(s), whilst being easy on the eye.
 Functions are kept to a minimum where simplicity is dovetailed with functionality to maintain clarity and ease of operation.